-Recently, on 8 February 2023, the Government of India introduced a draft dispute resolution Scheme called the 'Vivad Se Vishwas II' with the aim of settling contractual disputes involving Government Undertakings.
+Recently, on 29 May 2023, the Government of India introduced a dispute resolution scheme called the "Vivad Se Vishwas II", with the aim of settling contractual disputes involving Government Undertakings.
 It proposes a voluntary settlement scheme by offering graded settlement terms depending on the stage of the dispute.
 For instance, if an award is passed against the Government undertaking but it has not yet been challenged, then the settlement amount can be 60% of the awarded sum including interest till the date of payment.
-Suggestions were invited from the stakeholders and are currently under review.
+As per a survey published in December 2023, since the inception of this scheme, the Government has resolved disputes spanning across various sectors amounting to Rs.
+2300 Crores (almost quarter billion USD).
+The Scheme is still at a nascent stage and its success remains to be seen.